 Our ASTM Policy

-Although ASTM constitutes, in reality, a political machine disguised as a technical organization, many member of which constitute an illegal cartel whose agenda includes unreasonably restraining trade of commercial items and activity, we do participate as much as we are allowed.
+Although ASTM constitutes, in reality, a political machine disguised as a technical organization, many of whose members constitute a cartel intent on unreasonable restraint of trade, we still make the effort to participate.
 We do this because neutrality is in our interest.
 (It's also in theirs, if they only knew).

 With this essential policy of neutrality, we don’t promote ourselves either inside or outside of ASTM.
 Our product isn’t for everyone who needs it; we only sell to those who want it.
 (So far, that transparency has served everyone well).
 With an industry as small as that employed in testing and evaluation of jet fuel, we understand that users will always find us as they grow into readiness.

 For those who are technically fastidious, here are a few additional key limitations of the existing ASTM thermal oxidation test which come to bear upon users who take seriously their own responsibility to make the required determination of equivalence:

 1. Although strides have been made to make the test result objective, the fundamental rating generated is still a fuel deposit color.
 (This is what makes the test fundamentally subjective; one which defies statistics).

 2. There is no “reference fuel;” no standard material for evaluating heater tubes or other Method materials, equipment, or supplies, and

 3. The array of D3241 test color results are non-continuous and limited; not easily interpreted and which escape application of standard statistical treatment.

 4. ASTM International claims it is a voluntary consensus organization.
 It thus has no jurisdiction, and is completely lacking investigative or enforcement capability over voluntary users of its various Methods.
 It is also totally unable to exert authority over free-market equipment suppliers (and yet, it still tries!).